mortonmills/docs-gen/README.md

 # docs-gen
-The docs-gen repo is document generator which uses nodejs to arrange files and pandoc to generate them.
+The docs-gen repo is a document generator which uses nodejs to arrange files and pandoc to generate them.

 There are 2 ways to generate docs